 - Bankruptcy Filing Fee

-It is best to check with the bankruptcy court that will handle your case to verify the documents required to file an emergency bankruptcy case if you are not working with a bankruptcy lawyer.
-The remaining bankruptcy documents must be filed within 14 days.
-Failing to file the remaining documents results in the court dismissing your bankruptcy case.
+Thus, it is best to check with the bankruptcy court that will handle your case to verify the documents required to file an emergency bankruptcy case if you are not working with a bankruptcy lawyer.
+Therefore, the remaining bankruptcy documents must be filed within 14 days.
+Consequently, failing to file the remaining documents results in the court dismissing your bankruptcy case.

 The single most important thing that you can do to speed up the process of filing bankruptcy is to provide your bankruptcy lawyer the information and documents he requests as quickly as possible.
 Responding promptly to your bankruptcy attorney speeds up the process.
 If the attorney has to wait on you, then he cannot complete your bankruptcy filing.